MKKOW/penguins/README.md

 After each execution the boad will appear in terminal with instructions in Polish.

 In folder Boards there are some sample boards to start the game

+# Why is it made like that ?
+The requirment by the lecturer was to make the game in such way that there would be an interactive version, as well as a version that could be run versions made by other students.